discdiver/pachy-vid/FAQ.md

 [kubctl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is Kubernetes's command-line tool.
 If you're using it with Pachyderm you'll mostly use it to inspect cluster resources.

+### How should I use Pachyderm locally on a Mac?

+We recommend you install [Docker Desktop for Mac](https://www.docker.com/products/docker-desktop).
+See the [Pachyderm install docs](https://pachyderm.readthedocs.io/en/stable/getting_started/local_installation.html) for more info.

 ### What's minikube?

 Minikube is a tool that runs Kubernetes locally.
 Minikube creates a single-node Kubernetes cluster inside a VM.
+It's slower and requires more configuration than Docker Desktop or MicroK8s, so it isn't our recommended solution for using Pachyderm locally.

 ### Minikube isn't cooperating when I try to start it, what should I do?